zngtian/econ-project-templates/source/program_environments.rst

 Basic steps
 ===========

-Before you start, you have to install the latest Anaconda distribution from `https://www.anaconda.com/download/`_.

-During the installation process, tick the box for updating the installation directory and make sure there are no spaces in the path.

 The templates come with a script which handles creating, activating and updating of environments.
 After cloning and changing to the project directory, you can run

 **(Mac, Linux)**::